 “You are not allowed to sacrifice the Passover in any of your towns which the LORD your God is giving you; but at the place where the LORD your God chooses to establish His name, you shall sacrifice the Passover in the evening at sunset, at the time that you came out of Egypt” (Deuteronomy 16:5-6).
 The place where God chose to establish His name is clearly identified as Jerusalem, and more specifically, the Temple (1 Kings 5:5; 1 Chronicles 22:10).
 Given that most of us are not in Jerusalem for Passover, and even if we were, there is no Temple, any further discussion of sacrifice today is just academic.

 That does not mean, of course, that you cannot eat lamb at your Passover celebration.
 Just be aware that you cannot fully keep this feast today and you are not eating what Scripture calls the Passover lamb.
 We are observing this memorial as best we can.
 Eat whatever food you want in addition to what is commanded in Scripture, but keep three things in mind.
 “You shall not offer the blood of My sacrifice with leavened bread, nor is the sacrifice of the Feast of the Passover to be left over until morning” (Exodus 34:25).
-Anything leavened is prohibited, and even though you cannot do a real Passover sacrifice, you should not keep your leftover meat.
+First, anything leavened is prohibited, and second, even though you cannot do a real Passover sacrifice, you should not keep your leftover meat.
 And the third thing – roast pork or baked ham is not food.
 See my post on that subject here.

 What about the wine?